thszk/microcontroller/README.md

 projects applied to microcontrollers simulated at proteus software

-- PWM (Pulse Width Modulation) with serial commands
+- PWM with serial commands
+- MeArm (robotic arm)